New Without Tags 1967 Hand Knit 100% Wool Mykonos Greece Fisherman Style Sweater

 Return this item for any reason and get Tradesy Site Credit.
 Submit a simple return request within 4 days of delivery.
 Free return shipping included.See Return Policy

 Get what you ordered, or your money back.
-We'll give you a full refund if the authenticity, condition, or style of the item are in any way misrepresented in this listing.Learn More
+Open a claim within 4 days of delivery.
+We’ll give you a full refund if the condition, style, or authenticity of this listing are misrepresented in any way.Learn More

 You Might Also Like